lilhuy666/lilhuy666/README.md

 import tkinter as tk
-from tkinter import ttk, messagebox from datetime import datetime
+from tkinter import messagebox from datetime import datetime import json import requests

 # ===============================
-# 🎨 Зеленая тема
+# 🎨 Тема
 # ===============================
 COLORS = {
     "primary": "#16a34a",